Modular Koszul duality for Soergel bimodules: Background and main result

-The objects of $\oSBim(W, \fh)$ are called \emph{Soergel modules}.
-The modules $\oB_w := \bk \otimes_R B_w$ remain indecomposable and pairwise distinct.
+The objects of $\oSBim(W, \fh)$ are called (right) \emph{Soergel modules}.
+The modules $\oB_w := \bk \otimes_R B_w$ remain indecomposable (as follows from Proposition~\ref{prop:sbim-equivariant-formality} below) and pairwise distinct.
 Thus $\oB_w$ is again characterized as the ``largest'' direct summand of a \emph{Bott--Samelson module} $\oB_\uw := \bk \otimes_R B_\uw$, and we have a classification theorem entirely analogous to the case of bimodules.
 We similarly define Bott--Samelson and Soergel modules in $R\lh\gmod$ by reducing the right $R$-action.

-We can now define the ring $A_{W, \fh}$ from the introduction. \begin{defn} Let $A_{W, \fh}$ be the graded endomorphism algebra
+We can now define the graded algebra $A_{W, \fh}$ from the introduction. \begin{defn} Let $A_{W,\fh}$ be the graded endomorphism algebra

-where $B = \bigoplus_{w \in W} B_w \in \SBim(W, \fh)$. \end{defn}
+where $B := \bigoplus_{w \in W} B_w \in \SBim(W, \fh)$. \end{defn}